Claim rights and liberty rights: Second-order rights

 Hohfeld's original analysis included two other types of right: besides claims (or rights proper) and liberties (or privileges), he wrote of powers, and immunities.
 The other two terms of Hohfeld's analysis, powers and immunities, refer to second-order liberties and claims, respectively.
-Powers are liberty rights regarding the modification of first-order rights, e.g. the U.S. Congress has certain powers to modify some of U.S. citizens' legal rights, inasmuch as it can impose or remove legal duties.
-Immunities, conversely, are claim rights regarding the modification of first-order rights, e.g. U.S. citizens have, per their Constitution, certain immunities limiting the positive powers of the U.S. Congress to modify their legal rights.
-As such, immunities and powers are often subsumed within claims and liberties by later authors, or grouped together into "active rights" (liberties and powers) and "passive rights" (claims and immunities).
+Powers are liberty rights regarding the modification of first-order rights.
+Immunities, conversely, are claim rights regarding the modification of first-order rights.